Historien om någon: Production

 The book was written by the Swedish book publisher Åke Löfgren, who worked together with the Danish-Swedish architect, sculptor and illustrator Egon Møller-Nielsen.
 It was originally published in 1951 by Folket i Bild, and has since been re-released by Rabén & Sjögren.
 A Danish edition, titled Historien om en eller anden, followed in 1969, and a combined print and audiobook edition in both Swedish and West Syriac was released in 2005.
 The book was one of the first modern Swedish children's books written from a child character's perspective, in contrast to earlier Swedish children's books which present stories with morals.

 The concept for the book originally came from Møller-Nielsen, who conceived it as a detective story and wrote "a detective novel" in pencil on the title page of his illustrations for it.
 The illustrations depict a Swedish 1950s house, with design typical of the time; the work of one of the dominant designers at the time, Stig Lindberg, was influential on the artwork, for example through the depiction of porcelain of his design on a table.
 The illustrations at times make use of a change in perspective or a close-up, to show important details and hint at the identity of the visitor.
 The margins and edges of the book are particularly constructed to retain continuity in the setting across pages, to overcome the physical limitations of a printed book which by necessity consists of pages as separate units.

 A tactile picture book edition of Historien om någon was produced and published by the Swedish Library of Talking Books and Braille in 2001.
 The tactile pictures in this edition were created by Eva P. Eriksson and Marguerite Ahlbom, and are textured and raised from the page, allowing children with impaired vision to recognize the everyday objects portrayed through touch.
-The book was chosen to be adapted into a tactile book in part due to its status as a classic children's book, as a way of letting blind children partake in a piece of children's culture; and also because the objects portrayed in the illustrations are everyday items easily recognized by children.
+The book was chosen to be adapted into a tactile book in part due to its status as a classic children's book, as a way of letting blind children partake in a piece of children's culture; and also because the illustrations portray common items easily recognized by children.